Need a pipeline boost?

 By engaging with the specific groups of people who actually make buying decisions at your target accounts, you can craft messages that truly resonate, drive higher conversions, and get a clearer picture of your program’s impact.

-Here’s why and how to add person-based advertising to your marketing strategy.
+Here’s why and how to add contact-level advertising to your marketing strategy.

 Chapter 1